Employee Gender Diversity Learn how to correctly analyse this topic.

 3

 Ensure that your analysis is not anecdotal by highlighting the broader issue at hand and describing and quantifying the social impact.
-Provide enough quantitative information to determine the impact value and scale.
+Provide enough quantitative information to determine the impact value and severity.

 Dainis graveris lpy HSTHO7 LM unsplash